- About Us

-In accordance with the Public Sector Commissioners Circular: OSH in the WA Public Sector 2018-03, all WA Public Sector agencies are required to complete an assessment of their health and safety management system using a recognised audit tool (such as the Work Safe Plan Assessment) at least once every 5 years.
-Meeting this requirement is one of the minimum requirements for agency annual reports 2018 to 2020.
+In accordance with the WA Public Sector Annual Reporting Requirements, it is recommended that WA Public Sector agencies complete an assessment of their health and safety management system using a recognised assessment tool (such as the Work Safe Plan Assessment) at least once every 5 years.

 Franklyn Work Safety provide WorkSafe Plan Assessments in Perth, and regional Western Australia.
 Our clients include public sector organisations, schools and educational institutions.

 Our clients receive a comprehensive report that includes the audit findings, and practical recommendations to fill system gaps and achieve improvement.
 Ongoing support can be provided for clients wanting assistance with recommendation implementation.